143syedabukhari-eng/TransKey/index.md

 - Your personal typing history and dictionary are not stored on our servers.

 ### Translation Data
-Transkey offers two modes of translation to give you control over your data:
+KeyboardTrans offers two modes of translation to give you control over your data:
-- **Local AI Mode (Google ML Kit):** This is the default mode.
+- **Local Mode (Google ML Kit):** This is the default mode.
 Translation happens entirely on your device using downloaded models.
 No text is sent to any external servers in this mode.
-- **High Accuracy Mode (Azure AI):** This is an optional feature.
+- **High Accuracy Mode (Azure):** This is an optional feature.
 If you explicitly enable this and provide your own API key, only the text you type into the dedicated translation field is sent to Microsoft Azure servers for the sole purpose of real-time translation.
-This text is processed and returned immediately; it is not stored or logged by Transkey.
+This text is processed and returned immediately; it is not stored or logged by KeyboardTrans.

 ### Device Information
 We do not collect unique device identifiers (IMEI/Android ID) for tracking.
 We only access basic, non-identifiable system information (like Android version) to ensure the keyboard layout displays correctly on your device.